 This course presents the principal protocols and applications that are used in the Internet today, discussing in detail the related vulnerabilities and how they are exploited.
 For each vulnerability, possible protection and detection techniques are examined.
 The course includes a number of practical lab assignments where participants are required to apply their knowledge as well as a discussion of the current research in the field.
 Students will learn how the security of networks can be violated and how such attacks can be detected and prevented.

 The course aims to make the students "security aware" and gain a basic understanding about security issues.
-For students who are interested in advanced security topics and practical assignments, we offer the /course/inetsec2 class in the winter semester.
+For students who are interested in advanced security topics and practical assignments, we offer the Advanced Internet Security class in the winter term.

-During the InetSec course, we will announce a "challenge" here every couple of weeks that you can solve.
-These challenges aim to allow you to gain some basic practical experience in the penetration testing and the security analysis of software and applications.
+These challenges shall give you some basic hands-on experience in penetration testing and security analysis of software and applications.

-We have planned 6 challenges that deal with topics such as common security tools, web vulnerabilities, code cracking and stack-based buffer overflows.
-The challenges are directly related to the concepts discussed in the lecture part of the course.
+We have planned 6 challenges that deal with the lecture's topics and are directly related to the concepts discussed in the lecture part of the course.

-The challenges in the course are not necessarily difficult (for people who can program and who have basic Web, networking and software knowledge), but may require you to do some research on the Internet and read some documentation.
+The challenges are not necessarily difficult, but may require you to do some research on the Internet and read some documentation.
 Of course, you also need some patience.